bobidi2/llama_south_park/README.md

 ## Acknowledgements

-We thank all the great work done by the original authors of LLaMA and Alpaca.
+We thank all the great work done by the original authors of [LLaMA](https://arxiv.org/abs/2302.13971) and [Alpaca](https://github.com/tatsu-lab/stanford_alpaca).

+## Contact
+Please contact Soohyun Bae (soohyun@bobidi.com) for any questions or suggestions or post an issue.
+We will try hard to get back to you shortly.